owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 ::

 	sudo add-apt-repository ppa:ondrej/php5
 	sudo apt-get update
 	sudo apt-get install php5

-For example, on an Ubuntu 12.04 LTS machine, you would install the required and recommended modules for a typical owncloud install using apache and mysql (without any special apps - see list above for details) by issuing the following command in the terminal:
+For example, on a machine running a pristine Ubuntu 12.04.4 LTS server, you would install the required and recommended modules for a typical owncloud install by issuing the following commands in a terminal:
 ::

 	sudo apt-get install apache2 mysql-server libapache2-mod-php5
-  sudo apt-get insatll php5-gd php5-json php5-mysql php5-curl
+	sudo apt-get install php5-gd php5-json php5-mysql php5-curl
-  sudo apt-get insatll php5-intl php5-mcrypt php5-imagick
+	sudo apt-get install php5-intl php5-mcrypt php5-imagick

+At the execution of each of the above commands you might be prompted whether you want to continue; press "Y" for Yes (that is if your system language is english.
+You might have to press a different key if you have a different system language).

+At the installation of the mysql server, you will be prompted for a root password.
+Be sure to remember that password for later use.

+This installs the packages for the ownCloud core system.
+If you are planning on running additional apps, keep in mind that they might require additional packages.
+See the list above for details.

+As webserver, apache will be used, and mysql as database engine.
+If you want to use a different web- or database server, you'll have to consult the documentation of your distributions or of the respective softwares on which packages to install.

-.. note:: You don’t need any WebDAV support of your web server (i.e. apache’s
+.. note:: You don’t need any WebDAV support module for your web server (i.e.
-          mod_webdav) to access your ownCloud data via WebDAV, ownCloud has a WebDAV server built in.
-In fact, you should make sure that any built-in WebDAV module of your web server is disabled (at least for the ownCloud directory), as it can interfere with ownCloud's built-in WebDAV support.
+          apache’s mod_webdav) to access your ownCloud data via WebDAV. ownCloud has built-in WebDAV server of its own.

 Download, extract and copy ownCloud to Your Web Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~